You’ll probably be taking a lot of buses while you’re volunteering in Central America — here’s your go-to guide for getting around by bus.

 What Are The Bus Schedules?

 This is tricky in Costa Rica; there are several online schedules you can look at, but it is always best to double check anything you see on the schedule in person (they have been known to make errors).

 You can download this PDF with tons of helpful information and Spanish to English translations and a massive list of the most popular bus schedules.
-The PDF also includes a map of the bus terminals in San Jose and will let you know what time buses start, if the run every day, every hour, how long the bus ride is (in hours and kilometers) and other helpful info.

 This blogger has put together a list of popular bus routes and times, but doesn’t tell you which terminal to go to in San Jose (there are several).
 Still, it helps give you an idea of the route.